top of page

 The good news?
 A properly drafted will or trust takes the guesswork out of your legacy.
 It keeps your family out of court, out of conflict, and protected — exactly the way you'd want.

-At Coastal Law Group, we've helped hundreds of families on the Mississippi Gulf Coast create clear, legally sound estate plans that work when it matters most.
+As one of the top trust and estate planning attorneys in Bay St. Louis, MS, Coastal Law Group has helped hundreds of families across the Mississippi Gulf Coast, from Bay St. Louis and Waveland to Pass Christian, Long Beach, Gulfport, Biloxi, and Ocean Springs, create clear, legally sound estate plans that work when it matters most.

 A will is the foundation of every estate plan.
-It's your voice after you're gone — specifying exactly who gets what, who raises your children, and who carries out your wishes.
+It's your voice after you're gone, specifying exactly who gets what, who raises your children, and who carries out your wishes.
+The best estate planning lawyers in Bay Saint Louis, MS treat your will as the anchor of a complete plan, never a standalone document.

 With a Coastal Law Group will, you can: